-The façade's dominant features are the two-story polygonal tower with a conical roof and the highly detailed, one-story covered porch that wraps from the south corner of the tower's east bay to the façade's north recessed bay that holds the front entry.
+The facade's dominant features are the two-story polygonal tower with a conical roof and the highly detailed, one-story covered porch that wraps from the south corner of the tower's east bay to the facade's north recessed bay that holds the front entry.
 The cupola can be seen, partially hidden by the large jerkinhead gable-on-hip that spans the southern half of the facade (photo 1).
-Two one-over-one windows are centered in the gable with a narrow transom in the top quarter of the gable wall.
-The roof's slate shingles have been applied to the wall on either side of the windows and includes the three-course band of scalloped shingles at the mid-point.
+Two one-over-one windows are centered in the gable with a narrow 1x1 transom in the top quarter of the gable wall.
+The roof's slate shingles have been applied to the wall on either side of the windows and includes the three-course band of scalloped shingles at the midpoint.
 The eave is boxed with a simple, white cornice.
-The transom is flanked by dark yellow and brown sunburst quarters.
+The transom is flanked by yellow ochre and brown sunburst quarters.
 The window architraves, cornice, and sunburst quarters are some of the details that are made of pressed tin.
-The first and second level of the south bay each have one wide window (photo 16).
-There are two small windows in the battered foundation that are situated inline with the bay's other windows.
-The five-sided, two-story polygonal tower projects from the south bay's plane, sited just north of the façade's center (photo 1, 2, and 16).
+The first and second level of the south bay each have one wide one-over-one window (photo 16).
+There are two narrow windows in the battered foundation that are situated in line with the bay's other windows.
+The five-sided, twostory polygonal tower projects from the south bay's plane, sited just north of the facade's center (photo 1, 2, and 16).
 The conical roof is capped by a metal finial with scrolls and ball-capped post.
-Both levels have a window centered each side.
-The façade's north bay is also the north elevation of the cross gable, recessed slightly from the south bay's plane (photo 1, 2).
-The entry way is centered on the first level, covered by the wrap-around porch.
+Both levels have a one-over-one window centered each side.
+The facade's north bay is also the north elevation of the cross gable, recessed slightly from the south bay's plane (photo 1, 2).
+The entry way is centered on the first level of this bay, covered by the wrap-around porch.
 There is no fenestration on the second level of this bay.
-The original front door is a pair of oak-paneled doors with heavy beveled, cut, etched, and glue-chip finished windows.
-There is a transom above and a pair of replacement wood screen windows with stick-and-ball details framed just below the center and in the brackets at each corner (figure 8).
+The original front doorway is a pair of oak-paneled doors with heavy beveled, cut, etched, and glue-chip finished windows.
+There is a 1x1 transom above and a pair of replacement wood screen doors which feature stick-and-ball details framed just below the center and in the brackets at each corner (figure 8).